 Martin Compston is back on our screens Line of Duty - and we're delighted that the series is being shown again, from the beginning on BBC.
 The actor, who plays detective sergeant Steve Arnott in the police drama, might struggle with his love life in the show but in reality he is happily married to Tianna Flynn!

 READ: Fans are saying the same thing as Line of Duty returns to BBC

-Happy anniversary to Martin Compston and his wife Tianna Flynn!
-The Line of Duty actor, who plays detective sergeant Steve Arnott in the police drama, has posted the most incredible throwback of his wife at their wedding.
-The beautiful bride was pictured after the ceremony, holding up her bouquet of yellow roses in one hand and a bottle of beer in the other.
+He previously posted the most incredible throwback of his wife at their wedding.
+In the snap, the beautiful bride was pictured after the ceremony, holding up her bouquet of yellow roses in one hand and a bottle of beer in the other.

 Tianna wore a showstopping princess-style dress that featured layers and layers of tulle, a sweetheart strapless neckline and a glitzy diamante belt.
 She completed her bridal look with a sparkly pair of heels and a flowing veil.
 "3 years ago today, happy anniversary @tianna_flynn," Martin wrote.